top of page

 01

-Glaze is 3 x brushed on Native Iris from Northcote Pottery.
-'S' crack is from me.
+Glaze is 3 x brushed on Northcote Pottery Native Iris

 02

 This cup was thrown on a wheel and was meant to be round, but I made the lip too thin and decided to make it a square cup instead.
-Not sure of the glazes - time to start a journal.
+Not sure of the all of the glazes or clay type except outside top glaze is 3 x Amaco Ironstone.
+Time to start a journal.

 20250316_104945.jpg